 Knowing and valuing learning as an ongoing process, I continue to develop my skills as a counsellor; I continue to read widely, and attend workshops and training sessions where interest or the evolving nature of my role requires.

 As well as my private practice I was, until recently, a member of the clinical team at ARC, the community counselling service linked to Axminster Medical Practice.

 I offer counselling to all adults, without distinction.
 Individuals as well as couples.
+I offer online counselling, in addition to face-to-face sessions.
 I have particular familiarity supporting people who are in caring roles, who are experiencing dementia in a loved one, who are in recovery from substance misuse, and also of Asperger’s syndrome.

 My approach to counselling is integrative.